WorldFirst Review: Exchange Rates, Transfer Fees & Alternatives

 When making international supplies and payments, WorldFirst gives you forward contracts where you can lock in an exchange rate to avoid currency fluctuation losses.

-With $0 transfer fee ob personal accounts, you can plan your transfers and target a rate which if reached, your transfer gets sent to the recipient.
+With a $0 transfer fee on personal accounts, you can plan your transfers and target a rate which if reached, your transfer gets sent to the recipient.

 Marketplace Sellers- You can maintain overseas accounts in different currencies to suit your online activities.
 You can hold and send funds on the World account to help you: